meslater1030/basic-ember-app/README.md

 FAQ:

-1. How are the symbol and unit price populated?
+1. How are the first and last name populated?
   * These properties are bound to the template and updated as the user enters information.
 The exact mechanism of this binding is beyond the scope of this tutorial and not necessary to understand in order to proceed.
-2. Why is the createInvestment method within another property called actions?
+2. Why is the createuser method within another property called actions?
   * Ember automatically looks for an `actions` hook within Components, Controllers and Routes as a way to bind behavior to DOM elements within the template.
-3. What is this `{{action 'createInvestment'}}` thing?
+3. What is this `{{action 'createuser'}}` thing?
   * This is the way in which Ember will bind methods within the actions hook to the element.
 In this case, the action will be triggered `onsubmit`.
 If you would prefer the action to trigger on another event (such as `onclick` or `onfocus`) then you could specify that event instead.